TRZLedgerFoundation/kit/packages/rpc-graphql/README.md

 # Schema

-Solana data can be categorized into three main types:
+Trezoa data can be categorized into three main types:

 - Accounts
 - Transactions
 - Blocks

-These types encompass everything that can be queried from the Solana ledger.
+These types encompass everything that can be queried from the Trezoa ledger.

 ## Accounts